God of mine, God of mine, for what have you left me behind?

 Mat 27:46 Eli, Eli, lama sabachthani?
 My God, my God, why hast thou forsaken me?

 Many people reading this verse today think that means that Christ felt alienated from his Father at the time of his death.
-The Jews of his era, would have recognized it fro what it really is, the first line of Psalm 22, which makes several specific statements prophetic of Christ's death, including his garments being divided by lots.
-Because this line is a quote, we have two sources for this verse, the Hebrew Psalm and the Greek NT both here and in Mark.
-If you read the Psalm (an English translation here), you can see why he was quoting it: it was a description of his situation.
+The Jews of his era, would have recognized it for what it really is, the first line of Psalm 22, which makes several specific statements prophetic of Christ's death, including his garments being divided by lots.
+Because this line is a quote, we have four sources for this verse, the Hebrew Psalm, the Greek Psalm, and the Greek NT both here and in Mark.
+If you read the Psalm (an English translation here), you can see why he was quoting it: it was a description of his death.

 These two observations lead to an important third: the close correspondence between Christ's quotes of scripture and the Greek Septuagint is not an artifact of translators using the Septuagint to guide translation.
 In this case, the Greek of the Septuagint is very different than the Greek of Matthew, even though there are only a few words involved.
 This demonstrates how unlikely it is that Christ's other, much longer quotes of the scriptures could be nearly word-for-word identical to the Septuagint if it was not the form that Christ was actually quoting.

 Christ, however, seems to have blended the Hebrew and Greek versions in his Aramaic.
 Note the Aramaic in the first part of this verse.
 Here, the word for God is "Eloi," which is the Aramaic word for God, "El" followed by the suffix "oi" which indicates "my."
 So, in speaking Aramaic, Christ was closer to the Greek translation, which added poetic niceties to the bare bones Hebrew.
 However the Septuagint of Psalm22, two Greek words appear before the Greek translated as "why" that are not in Christ's Aramaic.
 These words (prosxes (2nd sg aor imperat act) moi, a command meaning "hold before me" or "surpass me") are ignored by Christ and do not appear in this place in the Hebrew.